 Secretarial Assistance Allowance

 This is the "staff budget", and as you can guess pays for my staff, my employer taxes and their pension contributions.
 It also pays for their travel and incidental expenses should they be travelling with work.
-I have two Brussels-based members of the team, Chief of Staff Laura Rayner, and Policy Advisor Schams El-Ghoneimi.
+I have two Brussels-based members of the team, Chief of Staff Laura Rayner, and Foreign Policy Advisor Schams El-Ghoneimi.
 Under the Parliament's rules they are employed directly by the Parliament.
-My other staff are employed directly by me, in Scotland, with their salaries, tax and pensions being run by a Scottish firm of Chartered Accountants.
+In Scotland I have a Senior Policy Advisor, Adam Marks and a Communications Officer, Clyn Gallagher.
+These are employed directly by me with their salaries, tax and pensions being run by a Scottish firm of Chartered Accountants.

 The Secretarial Assistance Allowance is a maximum of €21,379 per month, part of which is paid to Laura and Schams, directly in euro, and part to the firm of Scottish Chartered Accountants for onward payment to the other team members, so this comes nowhere near me.